comgsi/documents/NCEPLIBS.md

 ### 3. Build NCEPLIBS and install libraries

-##### 3.1 Prepare the enviroment
+##### 3.1 Prepare the building environment
-You will need to load appropriate modules (or setting up correct enviromental varaibles) required by the build process.
+You will need to load appropriate modules (or setting up correct environmental variables) required by the build process.

 For example, here is what we used at one computing platform:
 ```